4nto/bba/README.md

 A simple GUI to anonymize your web activities by mixing Tor, Bleachbit and GNU Macchanger. <br />

+It is modular, so if you want to create your own plug-in you can do it! <br />

 BBA works on Linux and is developed in Python with GTK+3, it is based on backbox-anonymous script

 ![Linux](http://img.shields.io/badge/OS-Linux-blue.svg)&nbsp;